Staff

 janice[at]vsjf.org

-Prior to joining the Vermont Sustainable Jobs Fund in 2007, Janice was the Director of the Vermont Business Center (now the Center for Innovation & Leadership) at the University of Vermont and Technology Business Development Director for the Vermont Department of Economic Development.
+Prior to joining the Vermont Sustainable Jobs Fund in 2007, Janice was the Director of the Center for Innovation & Leadership at the University of Vermont and Technology Business Development Director for the Vermont Department of Economic Development.
 She received the 2001 National Tibbetts Award in recognition for her outreach work with the Small Business Innovation Research program in Vermont.
 Additionally, Janice was the Director of Human Resources and Senior Manager of Customer Service for Kea Technologies, an e-commerce fulfillment business in Williston.

 Janice is a graduate of the University of Utah with a B.A. in Marketing and is an alumnus of the Snelling Center for Government’s Vermont Leadership Institute.

-Janice is a 2018-19 Fellow of the RSF Social Finance’s Integrated Capital Institute.
-She recently helped launch the Vermont Women’s Investors Network, and serves on the Vermont Small Business Development Center Advisory Board and the Clean Energy Development Fund Board.
+Janice was a 2018-19 Fellow of the RSF Social Finance’s Integrated Capital Institute.
+She serves on the Vermont Small Business Development Center Advisory Board and the Energy Development Fund Board.
 She is a founding member of Slow Money Vermont’s Organizing Committee.
-A Stowe, Vermont resident, Janice was co-founder of the Stowe Energy and Climate Action Network and is a former International Ski Federation (FIS) World Cup Freestyle Skiing Judge.
+Janice was co-founder of the Stowe Energy and CAN and is a former International Ski Federation (FIS) World Cup Freestyle Skiing Judge.

 Christine McGowan